jakedeg/jakedegrootcom-OLD/wp-content/plugins/wp-simpleviewer/readme.txt

 Contributors: simpleviewer
 Tags: SimpleViewer, photos, photo, images, image, posts, post, pages, page, plugin, gallery, galleries, flash, media Requires at least: 2.8
-Tested up to: 3.0.1
+Tested up to: 3.4.2
-Stable tag: 2.1.3
+Stable tag: 2.3.2

 Allows you to easily create SimpleViewer galleries with WordPress.

 == Description ==

-The WP-SimpleViewer plugin allows you to easily create [SimpleViewer](http://www.simpleviewer.net/simpleviewer) galleries with WordPress.
+The WP-SimpleViewer plugin allows you to easily create [SimpleViewer](http://www.simpleviewer.net/simpleviewer/) galleries with WordPress.
+SimpleViewer is a free, customizable Flash image gallery.
 Images and captions can be loaded from the WordPress Media Library or from Flickr.
-SimpleViewer is a free, customizable Flash image gallery.
-It allows you to display your images on any web page in a professional, intuitive and simple way.

 Get full instructions and support at the [WP-SimpleViewer Homepage](http://www.simpleviewer.net/simpleviewer/support/wp-simpleviewer/).